Comprehensive Large Group Health Insurance Solutions for Businesses

 Do you have questions about what Taylor Benefits Insurance can do for you, regarding group insurance plans, health products, or the potential advantage of a cooperative payment scheme?

-There are several types of coverage you can choose from for your group insurance plan.
-Each of them have unique pros and cons based on the coverage, payment options, and resources you require for you and your employees.
+There are several types of coverage you can choose from for your team insurance program.
+Each of them has unique pros and cons based on the coverage, payment options, and resources you require for you and your employees.

-The average group health premium for each employee is between $1,500 to $4,000 per employee.
+The average collective health premium for each employee is between $1,500 to $4,000 per employee.
 But you can split these costs with your employee based on the percentage of the monthly premium that they pay.
-This way, the income generated by the group insurance plan will help keep the payment system manageable for everyone involved.
+This way, the income generated by the collective insurance plan will help keep the payment system manageable for everyone involved.

 Costs associated with your employees’ insured group health insurance premiums are amicably divided between you and each employee.
 These costs often depend on numerous aspects, including the employee’s dependents and financial power.
-Both you and your employee will save money when you implement a group health plan, thereby protecting their rights to affordable care.
+Both you and your employee will save money when you implement a collective health package, thereby protecting their rights to affordable care.

 We can help you find the right group insurance plan